Skip to content

 The importance of syncing

-• As you can see, the listed note is lacking a commit-height.
+• As you can see, the note is listed as Expected.

 • This is because you have received a private note but have not yet synced your view of the rollup to check that the note is the result of a valid transaction.